Sonalkri2004/Finsense/README.md

   - jsPDF: To create and customize PDF files.
   - XLSX: For handling spreadsheet data and exports.
 ## Utilities:
+  - MVC: (Model-View-Controller) Architecture is used for Backend.
   - Axios: For making HTTP requests to the backend.
   - dotenv: For managing environment variables securely.
   - env: A lightweight module to parse .env files.